Rhapsody on a Theme of Paganini: Popular culture

-Winifred Atwell recording of the 18th variation as a theme from The Story of Three Loves reached No. 9 on the UK chart.
+Winifred Atwell's recording of the 18th variation as a theme from The Story of Three Loves reached No. 9 on the UK chart.

-The pop song "If I Had You" by The Korgis uses the melody fragment from the 18th variation.
+The coda to "Everywhere" by Fleetwood Mac and the song "If I Had You" by The Korgis use the melody fragment from the 18th variation.

-The video game Gran Turismo 6 uses it as the intro theme.
+The video game Gran Turismo 6 uses the 18th variation as the intro theme, performed by Lang Lang.